 From this area you can access information that will help you discover your career after graduation.
 The department is often contacted regarding internship and full-time positions throughout the greater San Diego and Southern California area.
 Many of these positions are sent to us by SDSU Geographers currently in the workforce, looking to employ more SDSU Geographers.
 The variety of potential careers can be found by taking a look at what some of our alums are doing.

 University life is not all lectures, books, and tests.
 San Diego State is a small city.
 As befits a city, the university provides information and services to help you adjust to this new(-ish?) environment.
 From food, finance, health and wellness to sports and recreation, the university has you covered Leave geography site.
 Oh, and there’s also Aztec Nights Leave geography site.
-Being a small city surrounded by a few larger cities gives students more options when pondering things to do.

 But, of course, your main reason for being at SDSU is to learn.
 To help you plan your time here we provide access not only to the current class schedule Leave geography site but also a list of projected classes.
 These projections will give you an idea of what will be offered in the upcoming three or four semesters.
 We also provide quick access to the Undergraduate General Catalog Leave geography site PDF file and Graduate Bulletin Leave geography site PDF file.